A desert is defined as a region that receives

 good example of an animal with special adaptations is the camel.
 A camel can drink

-very large amounts of water in one day or survive for a relatively long time without
+very large amounts of water in one day or survive for a relatively long time without drinking any water.

 Some animals of the desert are also endangered, including the Lappet-Faced